Let Me In (film): Filming

 Principal photography began in Albuquerque, New Mexico on November 2, 2009.
 Filming took place in several different New Mexico locations, before concluding in Albuquerque in January 2010.
 A large section of the film was filmed at Los Alamos High School in Los Alamos, New Mexico.
 Los Alamos County granted a special request from the film's director and producer to name the town in the movie "Los Alamos, New Mexico."
-The local police department lent the film crew 1980s style uniforms and patrol cars to use for the film and over 100 local teenagers were cast as extras.
+Over 100 local teenagers were cast as extras.

 Reeves felt that Lindqvist's story was very naturalistic and wanted the film to be shot the same way.
 After viewing Bright Star, he hired Greig Fraser as his cinematographer because he admired Fraser's work with natural light on the film.
 Shortly before filming, Reeves sought advice from Steven Spielberg for directing child actors.
 Spielberg instructed Reeves to have the two leads each keep a diary in character with the intention of sharing with Reeves what they wrote in it.
 Reeves stated, "It was all a process of trying to, not only guide them, but in places, trying to let them guide me toward their perspective.
 That was important."